visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 Data
 """"

-Allows the user to set the data value associated with each data point on the integral curve.
-You can set the data value to one of:
+Allows the user to set the coloring associated with each data point on the integral curve.
+You can set the coloring setting to one of:

 Solid
-    Each integral curve is given a single color.
+    Every curve is given the same color.

 Seed ID
-    Each integral curve is given a different color.
+    Each curve is given a different color.

 Speed
-    The magnitude of the vector field at each point.
+    Each curve's color varies by the magnitude of the vector field at each point along the curve.

 Vorticity Magnitude
-    The vorticity magnitude at each point.
+    Each curve's color varies by the magnitude of the vorticity at each point along the curve.

 Arc Length
-    the overall path length of the integral curve.
+    Each curve is colored according to its path length.

 Absolute time
-    The absolute time associated with each integration step.
+    Each curve's color varies by the absolute time associated with each integration step at each point along the curve.

 Relative time
-    The relative time associated with each integration step assuming the seed point is at time equals zero (t = 0).
+    Each curve's color varies by the relative time associated with each integration step at each point along the curve assuming the seed point is at time zero (t = 0).

 Average Distance from seed
-    A single value based on the average distance from seed.
+    Each curve is colored according to the average distance of all the points in the curve from the seed.

 Variable
-    Each point along a streamline is colored by the value of a scalar variable.
+    Each curve's color varies by the value of a scalar variable.

 Cleanup
 """""""